 Is My Testosterone Normal?

-Enter your age and total testosterone level to see where you stand — compared to clinical reference ranges and age-adjusted data from peer-reviewed research.
+Enter your age and total testosterone level to see where you stand — against clinical reference ranges and age-adjusted data from peer-reviewed research.

 | Age | Median (ng/dL) | Age-Adjusted Low* | Endocrine Society Low |